Roar Like a Violin Monster

 The next time a fellow musician complains about how “the scene in this town really sucks”, tell them that they need to either MAKE their own scene, or move.

-Don’t wait for a club to open that features jazz violin 7 nights a week.
-Open your own venue or work with management to transform an existing spot into something new.
+Don’t wait for a venue to open that features your kind of music nights a week.
+Transform an existing spot into something new.
 Promote shows in unlikely locations.
 Try stuff!

 Kerrytown Concert House took advantage of everything its community has to offer over years of doing concerts and festivals (and free-jazz parades!) again and again, making Edgefest a staple of the international creative music community.